 - Cayenne.
 An optional sprinkle brings a touch of heat.

-- Remove the skin from the salmon and season.
+- Season.
+Remove the skin from the salmon and season.

-- Brush the salmon with a honey Dijon mixture or your sauce of choice.
+- Sauce.
+Brush the salmon with a honey Dijon mixture or your sauce of choice.

-- Cook the soaked planks on the grill grate for 4 minutes over medium-high heat (this will give you a more smoky flavor).
+- Get Started.
+Cook the soaked planks on the grill grate for 4 minutes over medium-high heat (this will give you a more smoky flavor).
 Flip them over and add the salmon.

-- Finishing grilling (no need to flip the salmon on the cedar plank).
+- Finish.
+Continue grilling (no need to flip the salmon on the cedar plank).
 Place the salmon on a serving platter to rest.
 ENJOY!

 - To Store.
 Refrigerate salmon in an airtight storage container for up to 2 days.